abailoni/cellpose-training-gui/README.md

 ![](docs/cellpose-training-gui/images/selecting_rois.jpg)

 ### Create annotations in QuPath or Napari
 Get a QuPath project that you can directly use to annotate the regions you selected, or annotate them directly using Napari.
+Otherwise, you can also export the regions you selected in the format expected by the cellpose software and label them in cellpose

 ![](docs/cellpose-training-gui/images/qupath/qupath-starting-interface.jpg)